 - User Access Review

-Organizations have been asking their business users to review SAP access change requests for quite some time now.
-However, even with regulations such as SOX / JSOX being in existence for almost 20 years, the requirement to perform a User Access Review is a more recent requirement for many organizations.
+Organisations have been asking their business users to review SAP access change requests for quite some time now.
+However, even with regulations such as SOX / JSOX being in existence for almost 20 years, the requirement to perform a User Access Review is a more recent requirement for many organisations.